 The Pocket Cinema 4K features a substantial 5-inch touchscreen perfect for navigating menus, focusing precisely, composing your shot and reviewing your footage.

-As a fully-fledged cinema camera, the Pocket Cinema 4K has all of the inputs and outputs you would expect and some you might not.
+As a fully-fledged cinema camera for filmmakers, the Pocket Cinema 4K has all of the inputs and outputs you would expect and some you might not.
 There are slots for CFast or SD cards to be used for storage, and you can even record directly to an SSD via the USB 3.1 port.
 For audio, there’s a 3.5mm mic input and a Mini XLR input for professional microphones that require phantom power.
 It also allows you to monitor the audio via a 3.5mm headphone jack.

 Although it may seem overkill to have such a powerful camera for shooting YouTube, for its price, it offers the best image quality for those recording reviews or demonstrations.
 It is also the perfect entry point for anyone that wants to begin a career in filmmaking.